jaieun-l/kaggle_study/README.md

 # kaggle_study
-try and study data-driven projects in Kaggle competitions
+try and study data-analyzing projects in Kaggle competitions

 - Ubiquant_Market_Prediction.ipynb
   Build a model that forecasts an investments' return late with ubiquant market data.